 - Loss of libido

 - Itchy vagina - at times raw-like; can radiate from the whole area, with an absence of yeast infections

 - Colour change in the vaginal area (colour gets darker; darker red to purple)

 - Feelings of dread, apprehension, doom

 - Disturbing memory lapses

-- Incontinence, especially upon sneezing, laughing; urge incontinence
+- Incontinence, primarily upon sneezing, laughing; urge incontinence

 - Prolapse of the uterus due to the rapid decrease in estrogen levels

 - Itchy, crawly skin